wangonya/wangonya.com/content/blog/finding-array.md

   - javascript
 ---

-This\'ll be a quick one.
+This'll be a quick one.

 Say you want to check if a specific element exists in an array.
-There\'s a couple of ways to do that:
+There's a couple of ways to do that:

 ## ES5